 We take on the production waste (scrap, dross, chips) of our customers, process the metallic materials and convert them back into usable, high-quality alloys for customers.
 Optimal raw material supply of our production with respect to quality and quantity is the prerequisite for on-time delivery to our customers with the ordered alloy specification.

-Copper, one of the world's oldest metals, is a precious resource thanks to its superb electrical conductivity, its heat conductivity, its high corrosion resistance, its ease of use in alloys, along with its malleability.
+Copper as a material Copper, one of the world's oldest metals, is a precious resource thanks to its superb electrical conductivity, its heat conductivity, its high corrosion resistance, its ease of use in alloys, along with its malleability.
 Copper can be recycled any number of times without sacrifices in quality, which means that its reprocessing and reuse saves lots of energy.

 The demand for copper is also expected to increase in the future, due to increasing networking and the accompanying rising needs for additional expansion of infrastructure, due to the growth in electro-mobility and autonomous driving, as well as the increasing number of wind power plants.
 In addition, the anti-bacterial effect of copper lends itself to the development of new alloys and surfaces, in order to help prevent multi-resistant germs.